 Challenge Play Information & Rules

 Description: Courts for challenge play are NOT assigned to a specific skill level.
 Any Club member may “challenge” the winners on the court.
-It is a very flexible type of play; it is not structured like a round robin, nor is it limited by skill level as in drop-in play.
+It is a very flexible type of play; it is not structured like a round robin, nor is it limited by skill level as in skill level play.
 Also, players may come, go, or sit out as they choose.
 Yet, there are a few rules.

 Winners stay: Two members either start or challenge into a court.
 If they win a game, they are the team to beat and may play as many games as they choose until they lose.
 They do not have to rotate off the court after two games.
 If one of them chooses to leave the court, they give up their winning status and both must leave.